-Inhalation: Dust may cause irritation or soreness of throat and nose.
+Inhalation: Dust, particulate and fibers generated from cutting these materials may be inhaled and may cause irritation or soreness of throat and nose.

-Eye Contact: Dust may cause temporary irritation or inflammation.
+Eye Contact: Product in eyes may cause temporary severe irritation or inflammation.

 Skin Contact: May cause temporary dryness, irritation or rash.